SeregPie/VuetifyImageInput/README.md

 <script src="https://unpkg.com/vuetify-image-input"></script>
 ```

-The component will be available under the name `VuetifyImageInput`.
-If Vue is detected, the component will be registered automatically.
+The component is globally available as `VuetifyImageInput`.
+If Vue is detected, the component is registered automatically.

 ## usage